umarhassan-mitodl/11.220-spring-2009/content/pages/readings.md

 Mohring, H. "Land Values and the Measurement of Highway Benefits." *J Polit Econ* 69 (1961): 236-249.

 Muro, M. and R. Puentes.
 "Investing in a Better Future: A Review of the Fiscal and Competitive Advantages of Smarter Growth Development Patterns."
-Center on Urban and Metropolitan Policy, Brookings Institution, 2004. ([PDF](http://www.winwinpartner.com/_downloads/0304_BrookingsSmartGrowth.pdf))
+Center on Urban and Metropolitan Policy, Brookings Institution, 2004. ({{% resource_link "910ca7db-190f-4646-8ff9-d62816b3ea76" "PDF" %}})

 {{< tdclose >}}{{< tdopen >}}